-In October 2023, Israel was attacked by a terrorist organization and entered a state of war.
-As of the date of these consolidated financial statements, the war in Israel is ongoing and continues to evolve.
-The Company operations including the production facility are located in Israel.
+In October 2023, Israel was attacked by a terrorist organization and entered a state of war on several fronts.
+As of the date of these consolidated financial statements, sustained conflict in the region is ongoing and Israel has entered into certain ceasefires, the results of which are uncertain.
+The Company operations, including its production facility, are located in Israel.
 Currently, such activities in Israel remain largely unaffected.

-During the year ended December 31, 2023, the impact of this war on the Company's results of operations and financial condition was immaterial, but such impact may increase, which could be material, as a result of the continuation, escalation or expansion of such war.
+During the years ended December 31, 2024 and 2023, the impact of this war on the Company's results of operations and financial condition was immaterial, but such impact may increase, which could be material, as a result of the continuation, escalation or expansion of such war.

 d.
-Risks Related to the Geopolitical and Military Tensions Between Russia and Ukraine in Europe
+Risks Related to the Geopolitical and Military Tensions Between Russia and Ukraine in Europe a.
+Use of estimates

-The Company derived approximately 13.5% and 12.1% in the years ended December 31, 2023 and 2022, respectively, of total sales in Russia and Belarus.
+The Company derived approximately 14.5% and 13.5% in the years ended December 31, 2024 and 2023, respectively, of total sales in Russia and Belarus.
 The escalation of geopolitical instability in Russia and Ukraine as well as currency fluctuations in the Russian Ruble could negatively impact the Company's operations, sales, and future growth prospects in that region.